Discover the wonders of Scilly: on foot, by bike, on horseback, by boat

 On Tresco you can hire bikes or a golfing buggy to get around (you will need to book in advance for golf buggies) - but most will tell you that the best way to explore all the off islands is on foot.
 And enjoy getting between them all by tripper boat!
 As a general rule, it’s worth noting that signposting is more established on the off islands than it is on St. Mary's, so purchasing one of Scilly’s infamous “blue paper maps” from the Tourism Information Centre located on Porthcressa Beach will be a very small investment well worth its return.

 In fact, the Tourist Information Centre has very helpful staff and maps galore, as well as an in-depth knowledge of all that is going on around the islands.
-Pop in, or call them on 01720 424031.
-If you use Twitter, you can follow @ScillyTIC for everything that’s going on day-by-day.
+Pop in, or call them on 01720 620600.
+If you use Twitter, you can follow @ScillyTIC for everything that’s going on day-by-day or the new Facebook page @iosTIC.

 However you choose to get around, enjoy your island adventures!